System of units of measurement: Current practice

 Metrication is complete or nearly complete in most countries.

 However, US customary units remain heavily used in the United States and to some degree in Liberia.
 Traditional Burmese units of measurement are used in Burma, with partial transition to the metric system.
 U.S. units are used in limited contexts in Canada due to the large volume of trade with the U.S. There is also considerable use of imperial weights and measures, despite de jure Canadian conversion to metric.

 A number of other jurisdictions have laws mandating or permitting other systems of measurement in some or all contexts, such as the United Kingdom whose road signage legislation, for instance, only allows distance signs displaying imperial units (miles or yards) or Hong Kong.

-In the United States, metric units are virtually always used in science, frequently in the military, and partially in industry.
-U.S. customary units are primarily used in U.S. households.
-At retail stores, the litre (spelled 'liter' in the U.S.) is a commonly used unit for volume, especially on bottles of beverages, and milligrams, rather than grains, are used for medications.
+In the United States, metric units are virtually always used in science, frequently in the military, partially in industry.
+U.S. customary units are primarily used in U.S. households, though some metric redefinitions (such as the teaspoon and the tablespoon) have quietly become ubiquitous.
+In nutrition, the FDA requires metric definitions of customary units to be used on packaging.
+In retail contexts, the liter is a commonly used unit for volume, especially on bottles of beverages, and milligrams, rather than grains, are used for medications.

 Some other non-SI units are still in international use, such as nautical miles and knots in aviation and shipping, and feet for aircraft altitude.